Hardcoreprawn/architecture/input/posts/solutions/architecture-practise.md

   - Process
   - Solutions
 ---
-Software and systems architects provide guidance and governance of a technology organisation by, amongst other things, modelling the organisation, its departments, capabilities, and processes and then mapping technology into them to ensure that the business has a somewhat optimised set environment, which can adapt to its needs and isn't onerous to look after.
+Software and systems architects provide guidance and governance of a technology organisation by modelling the organisation, its departments, capabilities, and processes and then mapping technology into them to ensure that the business has an optimised environment, which can adapt to its needs and isn't onerous to look after.

-Traditional approaches to this take time and go against the agile philosophy to avoid Big Up Front Design BUFD.
+Traditional approaches to this take time and go against the agile philosophy to avoid Big Up Front Design (BUFD).
 How best to support developers in an agile world?

 The common concept in an agile development organisation is 'Emergent Architecture.'
 But what does that mean?
 You follow a model more akin to evolution than planning and interfere if you see things dangerous to the organisation.
-You use history as a lesson, but accept what happened and don't try to remove it.
+You use history as a lesson but accept what has happened and accept that, as people, we can never attain perfection.

 ## In theory